loudifier/chirplab/ROADMAP.md

 ## Input and Output
 - [x] WAV file input and output
-- [ ] Audio interface/sound card input and output
+- [x] Audio interface/sound card input and output
-- Most likely implemented using the PyAudio PortAudio bindings
 - [ ] ASIO input and output
-- Open source software typically does not redistribute the Steinberg libraries needed to support ASIO interfaces.
-At minimum, the process to compile PyAudio or otherwise make ASIO interfaces available in Chirplab should be clearly documented
+    - Open source software typically does not include support for ASIO interfaces.
+From a cursory reading of the Steinberg, PyAudio, and PortAudio licenses, it should be safe to distribute Chirplab compiled with ASIO support, as long as the ASIO libraries themselves are not redistributed.
+Major OSS programs like Audacity don't distribute binaries with ASIO support due to being distributed under GPL, and GPL is incompatible with the Steinberg license.
+At minimum, the process to compile PyAudio or otherwise make ASIO interfaces available in Chirplab should be clearly documented.
 - [ ] Other audio file formats
     - Technically, any audio file format that SoX understands is already supported by manually entering the full filename and extension and/or using the 'All files' filter in the input file picker.
 - [ ] Native file I/O without using SoX as an intermediary
     - SoX is used as a robust, fast, lightweight, and readily available universal file conversion utility.
 This comes with the downside of needing a separate download and potentially introduces security issues to work around SoX's strange stderr output.
 The SciPy wavfile module works for 16 and 32 bit int and 32 bit floating point WAV files, but does not properly handle common 24 bit WAV files or any other formats, so the current solution is to use SoX to convert input files to a 32 bit floating point WAV (including any resampling) and read the WAV with wavfile (and vice versa for output files).
 - [ ] Multi-channel/Multi-file/Multi-capture support
     - Analyzing additional signals is trivial on top of implementing the actual signal analysis in any given measurement, but managing the UI and how the user *expects* multi-channel analysis to work gets very complex very quickly.
 How multiple measurement inputs are selected, how outputs are displayed with or without measurement noise floor(s), storing measurement outputs and adding new measurement traces, and handling a geometrically expanding set of UI interactions can derail the development of other features and measurements.

 ## Measurements
 - [x] Frequency Response